-Upon successful completion of the Surgical First Assistant Program, students receive a certificate of completion from Mayo Clinic School of Health Sciences.
+Upon successful completion of the Surgical First Assistant Program, you receive a certificate of completion from Mayo Clinic School of Health Sciences.
 The program requires a grade of 70 percent or greater to pass a course.
 All courses and clinical work must be completed consecutively; deviation from scheduled coursework is not permitted.

 The classroom portion of the program typically includes four or more hours per day, three to five days a week.
 Days and times vary based on availability of faculty and space.
-Class sessions include lecture, lab, simulation, and various other experiences that may require travel to offsite locations for additional learning.
+Class sessions include lecture, lab, simulation and various other experiences that may require travel to off-site locations for additional learning.

 The clinical schedule can vary; you will never work above 50 hours a week.
 The minimum case requirement will be discussed prior to entry of the surgical suite: The minimum hour requirement is 950 hours.